Automating API Documentation With AI and LLM-based Code Understanding

 I won’t lie—my initial test run with an AI doc generator produced a few howlers.
 (It tried to claim one function took a parameter that hadn’t existed in months.)
 But for the most part, the output was on point.
 The key is to give it a proper once-over.

-It’s sort of like having a junior developer write the first draft of your docs; you’ll still want to revise and confirm everything, but at least you’re not starting from zero.
+It’s sort of like having a junior web developer write the first draft of your docs; you’ll still want to revise and confirm everything, but at least you’re not starting from zero.
 In practice, I’ve found AI-written docs require less time to polish than it would have taken me to write them from scratch.

 Getting Past the AI Skepticism

-I’ve talked to fellow developers who remain unconvinced.
+I’ve talked to fellow software developers who remain unconvinced.
 They worry they’ll have to fix more mistakes than if they’d just done it themselves.
 But ask yourself: how often have you meticulously written docs, only to let them languish and go stale within a month?
-With AI-based documentation, you can run it more frequently—like whenever you commit a major update.
+With automated API documentation, you can run it more frequently—like whenever you commit a major update.
 That means your docs might actually stay current without a huge manual effort.

 Integrating into Your Existing Workflow